Explaining CM Punk's Real-Life Backstage Fight After AEW All Out

 What happened after the media scrum?

-Fightful's Sean Ross Sapp reports that many wrestlers within AEW believe Punk being let go is a real possibility, while the Wrestling Observer's Dave Meltzer has said that Punk, The Young Bucks and Omega have been taken off Wednesday's Dynamite program.
-"A ot talk of it as suspensions but that isn't official," Meltzer tweeted.
+On Wednesday, the Wrestling Observer's Dave Meltzer reported that Kenny Omega, Matt and Nick Jackson, Pat Buck, Brandon Cutler, Michael Nakazawa and Christopher Daniels were all suspended.
+CM Punk and Ace Steel's punishment is to be determined following the completion of an internal investigation.

 It all puts AEW founder Tony Khan in a very awkward position.
-In the past few weeks, news has broken that Eddie Kingston was suspended for two weeks for a backstage confrontation with Sammy Guevara.
+In the past few weeks, news broke that Eddie Kingston was suspended for two weeks for a backstage confrontation with Sammy Guevara.
 Following a disagreement, Kingston palm-shoved Guevara in the face, which earned him the suspension.